MicrosoftDocs/memdocs/memdocs/intune/fundamentals/filters-performance-recommendations.md

 If you assign Intune workloads to large Azure AD groups that have many users or devices, then synchronization backlogs can happen in your Intune environment.
 This backlog impacts policy and app deployments, which take longer to reach managed devices.

-The built-in **All users** and **All devices** groups are Intune-only grouping objects.
+The built-in **All users** and **All devices** groups are Intune-only grouping objects that do not exist in Azure AD.
 There isn't a continuous sync between Azure AD and Intune.
 Similarly, filters are Intune-only design rules that evaluate devices for policy assignment dynamically during a check-in with the Intune service.

 > [!NOTE]
 > For information on Intune check-in policy refresh intervals, go to [Intune Policy refresh intervals](../configuration/device-profile-troubleshoot.md#policy-refresh-intervals).